Country guides

 Entry requirements

-US citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
+US citizens must have a passport that's valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-British citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Visa's are valid for 30 days and cost 30 USD.
-Tourist visa's can be extended up to a total of 90 days for a fee.
+British citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-Canadian citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Visa's are valid for up to 30 days and cost 35 USD.
+Canadian citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-Australian citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Visa's are valid for up to 30 days, and there is a charge of 30 USD on arrival.
+Australian citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-South African citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Tourist visa's valid for up to 30 days are available for a fee.
+South African citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-Irish citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Tourist visa's valid for up to 30 days are available for a fee.
+Irish citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

-New Zealand citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and must obtain a tourist visa on arrival (if not arriving at the airport visas must be arranged in advance).
-Tourist visa's valid for up to 30 days are available for a fee.
+New Zealand citizens must have a passport valid for six months beyond the date of their arrival in East Timor, and can obtain a tourist visa on arrival for a maximum of 30 days.

 Useful contacts